 If you’re looking for something off-beat to do in Barcelona, this is the perfect option!
 Physically and mentally challenging, Capoeira can’t be learned in one single lesson, but you’ll learn some interesting new moves, and have fun doing it.

-You can also watch a capoeira fight if you’re more keen on seeing the professionals!
+You can also watch a capoeira fight if you’re keener on seeing the professionals!

 - Discover hidden caves and coral reefs in an exciting combination of snorkeling and kayaking